aras-p/blender-vse-doom/readme.md

 It takes about 7 milliseconds to render 80x60 frame.
 It takes almost 300 milliseconds to update the colors of all the VSE strips, in comparison.
 I will see if I can optimize it somehow!

-In Blender 4.0 or earlier it runs even slower, because redrawing the VSE timeline with 5000 strips takes about 100 milliseconds; that is no longer slow in 4.1+ (1-2ms).
+> In Blender 4.0 or earlier it runs even slower, because redrawing the VSE timeline with 5000 strips
+> takes about 100 milliseconds; that is no longer slow in 4.1+ (1-2ms).

+A blog post with more details: https://aras-p.info/blog/2025/01/17/Doom-in-Blender-VSE/

 ## .blend file contents